jennisung/reading-notes/codefellows301:reading-notes/class-3.md

 `let johnCombined = { ...johnObj, ...addObj };`

+### In the video, what is the first step that the developer does to pass functions between components?

+In the video, the first step that the developer does to pass a function between component is to define the function of the parent componenet.

+### In your own words, what does the increment function do?

+Increment function is a function that increases the value of a state by a specified amount (increment by count).

+### How can you pass a method from a parent component into a child component?

+To pass a method from a parent to child componenet, you can pass a method as a propr when you render a child componenet

+### How does the child component invoke a method that was passed to it from a parent component?

+The child component can invoke a method that was passed by accessing the method through the props.

 ## Things I want to know more about

 * Other useful functions or other most used functions we'll bee using when we get into react?